atamanvega/monkeyAPI/README.md

 DB_USERNAME=db_user_name
 DB_PASSWORD=db_password
 ```
+- Make your storage and bootstrapp folder writable by your application user.

 **Common Steps independently of the option taken**

- - Please note that in case of using Option 2 - Homestead, some of the commands have to be executed inside the VM.
-I will add a comment inside the code box in that cases
+ - Please note that in case of using Option 1 - Using Vagrant and Homestead, the commands have to be executed in project folder inside the VM.

 - Edit the .env file and fill all required data regarding email service.
 Right now it is configures to use log service.
 So you could find the emails send in the file **storage/logs/laravel.log**.
 For more info about how to config mail services, please visit [Laravel Documentation](https://laravel.com/docs/7.x/mail#introduction)
 ```